Human rights in the United States: Police brutality

 In a 1999 report, Amnesty International said it had "documented patterns of ill-treatment across the U.S., including police beatings, unjustified shootings and the use of dangerous restraint techniques."

 According to a 1998 Human Rights Watch report, incidents of police use of excessive force had occurred in cities throughout the U.S., and this behavior goes largely unchecked.
 An article in USA Today reports that in 2006, 96% of cases referred to the U.S. Justice Department for prosecution by investigative agencies were declined.
 In 2005, 98% were declined.
 In 2001, The New York Times reported that the U.S. government is unable or unwilling to collect statistics showing the precise number of people killed by the police or the prevalence of the use of excessive force.

 From 1999 to 2005, at least 148 people have died in the United States and Canada after being shocked with Tasers by police officers, according to a 2005 ACLU report.

-In one case, a handcuffed suspect was tasered nine times by a police officer before dying, and six of those taserings occurred within less than three minutes.
-The officer was fired and faced the possibility of criminal charges.

 On June 2, 2020, George Floyd's official post-mortem report declared the cause of death as asphyxia (lack of oxygen) due to a compression on his neck and back.
 It also found that the death was a homicide, a statement from the family's legal team said.

-On June 23, 2020, a report from the University of Chicago Law School claimed that law enforcement policies in the police departments of 20 largest cities in the United States failed to meet even basic standards under international human rights guidelines.
-The law enforcement forces are authorized to commit ‘state-sanctioned violence’ without significant reform.
+According to a 2021 article published in The Lancet, more than 30,000 people have died by police violence in the United States from 1980 to 2018.
+In June 2020, a report from the University of Chicago Law School stated that law enforcement policies in the police departments of 20 largest cities in the United States failed to meet basic standards under international human rights guidelines.
+According to the report, law enforcement forces are authorized to commit ‘state-sanctioned violence’ without significant reform.

 The use of strip searches and cavity searches by law enforcement agencies and in the prison system has raised human rights concerns.

 The practice of taking an arrested person on a perp walk, often handcuffed, through a public place at some point after the arrest, creating an opportunity for the media to take photographs and video of the event has raised civil and human rights concerns.